 We have adopted an audit & supervisory board system with the audit & supervisory board members, which currently consists of 4 members, including 2 outside audit & supervisory board members.
 As an independent organization with key roles and responsibilities in our corporate governance system, the audit & supervisory board members audit the entire scopes of the directors' performance of their duties following audit policies and an audit plan in conformity with the audit & supervisory board members' audit standards determined by the audit & supervisory board.
 At meetings of the audit & supervisory board, which are held, in principle, once a month, information on audit results is shared among the board members.
 In addition, all audit & supervisory board members attend meetings of the board of directors, while the full-time audit & supervisory board members also attend every management council meeting, regularly exchange opinions with the representative directors and audit the entire range of business execution.
 We have currently appointed 2 personnel to perform internal audits and to support the audit & supervisory board members, with the aim of strengthening the audit functions of the audit & supervisory board members.

-We have an Internal Audit Division, as an internal auditing unit that is independent from business operations.
-From the standpoint of a holding company, this division audits operational processes and other relevant matters at our individual divisions and Group companies through cooperation with the internal auditing units at the operating companies.
+We have an Internal Audit Division, which currently comprises nine personnel, as an internal auditing unit that is independent from business operations.
+From the standpoint of a holding company, this division audits operational processes and other relevant matters at our individual divisions and Group companies in cooperation with the internal auditing units at the operating companies.
 In this way, the division evaluates and verifies that these processes are appropriate.

 In addition, the division is in charge of assessing internal control over financial reporting by FUJIFILM Holdings and our Group companies, in response to the April 2008 application of the internal control reporting system in Japan.
 We compile the outcome of the assessment in a “Management's Report on Internal Control over Financial Reporting.”
-In addition, personnel in specialized units at the operating companies audit operations regulated by the Pharmaceutical Affairs Law of Japan, as well as those in the quality control, environmental and export control fields.
+Moreover, designated staff are appointed to operating companies and audits are conducted across a wide range of areas, including the environment, quality control, security, labor, export control, and issues relating to the Pharmaceutical Affairs Law of Japan.

 We engage Ernst & Young ShinNihon LLC as our independent auditors.
 Ernst & Young ShinNihon expresses an audit opinion on our financial statements from an independent standpoint.
 In addition to accounting audits, Ernst & Young ShinNihon commenced auditing internal control of our financial reporting from the fiscal year ended March 31, 2009.